Homeschooling and hormones is a tough combination!

-I think many, many homeschooling moms suffer with hormone issues, which can be very disruptive to our homeschooling.
+I think many, many homeschooling moms suffer from hormone issues, which can be very disruptive to homeschooling.
 Whether it’s PMS, peri-menopause, or menopause, those changing hormones can bring some very real symptoms.

 If you have been fortunate enough to never suffer from a hormone imbalance, PMS, or menopausal symptoms, you may have trouble understanding those who struggle with these issues.
 I hope this post will help you be more aware of what some are going through due to their crazy hormones.